How Much Does Rover Take From Sitters? (2026 Fees Explained)

 | RoverGO (any state) | 25% | 75% |

-This fee applies to the base booking — your nightly, per-walk, or per-visit rate.
+This fee applies to the base booking, your nightly, per-walk, or per-visit rate.
 It does not come out of tips: any tip a client adds is yours to keep, 100%.
+Rover's UK fees are lower than the US: a 15% sitter fee on one-off bookings, dropping to 5% on repeat weekly care, with a 15% owner booking fee capped at £49.
+Switch the calculator above to the United Kingdom to see your take-home in pounds.

 How much does Rover charge pet owners?